-toad, Bufo baxteri.7 The United States, particularly the southeastern region, is an important center of amphibian diversity, with 265 native species, of which 23 (9%) are listed by the U.S. Fish and Wildlife Service (FWS) under the Endangered Species Act (ESA) as threatened or endangered.8
+southeastern region, is an important center of amphibian diversity, with 265 native species, of which 23 (9%) are listed by the U.S. Fish and Wildlife Service (FWS) under the Endangered Species Act (ESA) as threatened or endangered.7

-Evidence already links the presence of Bd in some U.S. locations to the import trade and interstate commerce in a variety of infected live amphibians, primarily as live animals for consumption as frog legs, for pet use and as live bait.
-Absent reform, trade will continue to spread Bd in the United States.
-Regulating this trade pursuant to the Lacey Act and other laws is the responsibility of the Secretary of the Interior.
-This petition seeks the necessary regulatory reforms to ensure traded amphibians are Bd-free based on an internationally-recommended certification and handling standard --- a standard developed by the World Organization for Animal Health, which the United States government officially endorsed in 2008, but which now must be adopted as a regulation for the standard to have effect.
+Evidence already links the presence of Bd in some U.S. locations to the import trade and interstate commerce in a variety of infected live amphibians, primarily as live animals for consumption as frog legs, for pet use and as live bait.8 Absent reform, trade will continue to spread Bd in the United States.
+This petition seeks the necessary regulatory reforms to ensure traded amphibians are Bd-free based on an internationally-recommended certification and handling standard --- a standard developed by the World Organization for Animal Health, which the USDA VS officially endorsed in 2008, but which now must be adopted as a regulation for the standard to have effect.